trimalchionis7/first-boto3/README.md

-## Creating an AWS infrastructure using Python and the Boto3 library
+# Creating an AWS VPC infrastructure using Python and Boto3 SDK

+*Work in progress*

-This repo contains all the files needed to launch an AWS virtual infrastructure using Python.
-It makes use of the Boto3 library.
+This repo contains the Python code needed to launch an AWS VPC.
+It uses the AWS SDK Boto3.

+Necessary tools:
+- AWS account configured to your CLI
+- Python 3
+- Boto3 installed